 One author that has stressed the importance of Visionary Leadership is Burt Nanus.
-He has identified four roles that a Leader can take when experimenting with an organisation Vision:
+He has identified four roles that a Leader can take when experimenting with an organisation’s Vision:

-Each roles gives a different “flavour” on how a Leader can effectively involve followers and be effective in the implementation of the organisation’s vision.
+Each role gives a different “flavour” on how a Leader can effectively involve followers and be effective in the implementation of the organisation’s vision.

 Vroom-Yetton-Yago Decision-Making Model

-In 1973 Victor Vroom and Philip Yetton published a book by the title “Leadership adn Decision Making”, where they suggested a model to identify the best decision-making approach and leadership style to take based on the situation experienced.
-The model had the advantage of linking, for th efirst time, Leadership and Decision Making in a organised way.
-Unfortunately the model itself was flawed by a structure that was too rigid.
+In 1973 Victor Vroom and Philip Yetton published a book titled “Leadership and Decision Making“, where they suggested a model identifying the best decision-making approach and leadership style to take based on the situation experienced.
+The model had the advantage of linking, for the first time, Leadership and Decision Making in an organised way.
+Unfortunately, the model itself was flawed by a structure that was too rigid.

 Vroom and Arthur Jago addressed these weaknesses and amended the original model in their 1988 book, “The New Leadership” (Vroom and Jago, 1988).
 The newer model is more complex and includes several additional questions, which allow users to take other constraints, such as geographic location, into account when making their decision.
 It also uses a mathematical formula to help people to pinpoint the optimum decision-making process for their situation.

 The model still suggests that leadership style varies on the basis of the decision-making ability of the leaders in different situations.
 Leadership style was merely based on the degree of employee’s contribution and activeness in the decision-making process, and five styled were identified.